microsoft/vscode-docs/api/references/when-clause-contexts.md

 ### Equality operators

-You can check for equality a context key's value in the current editor context against a value.
-Note that the right-hand side is a value and not interpreted as a context key, i.e., it is not looked up in the context.
+You can check for equality of a context key's value against a specified value.
+Note that the right-hand side is a value and not interpreted as a context key, meaning it is not looked up in the context.

 Operator   | Symbol | Example
 --------   | ------ | -----